mfornace/nupack-docs-dev/sources/design.md

 # domain a is drawn from a toehold library
 lib1 = Library([a], [toeholds])

+# target strand A is drawn from a toehold library
+lib1 = Library(A, [toeholds])

-# concatenation [b, c] is drawn from a concatenation of codon libraries
+# concatenation [b, c] is drawn from a concatenation of 4 codon libraries
 lib2 = Library([b, c], [aaI, aaM, aaC, aaG])
 ```